-Board Splendour in Oban bay for a warm welcome and skipper’s briefing before setting sail for loch Spleve on Mull with its lost village, sea eagles, red deer and otters.
+1500hrs board Splendour at the North Pier pontoons in Oban bay for a warm welcome and skipper’s briefing before setting sail for loch Spleve on Mull with its lost village, sea eagles, red deer and otters.
 Enjoy dinner and a peaceful night aboard Splendour in this wonderfully sheltered anchorage.

-Down the sound of Islay for a visit and tasting at the Jura distillery at Craighouse and onto the beautiful island of Gigha where bicycles can be hired for some exercise and a tour of the island with a visit to Achamore gardens a must!
+Down the sound of Islay for a visit and tasting at the Jura distillery at Craighouse and onto the beautiful island of Gigha with a visit to Achamore gardens a must!

 We catch the morning tide round the mull of Kintyre for a fabulous cruise to Lamlash on the Island of Arran.
 A stroll before dinner through the village and a night at anchor in the very spot that sheltered a young Mary Queen of Scots on her way to France and King Haakon’s war fleet, before the battle of Largs.